evisdrenova/kita/README.md

 // update the app handler to just use native swift code and remove the objc crate

 // find a way to prompt native mac permission window for contacts since it's not prompting but that's probably because we denied permission and when we do that it doesn't show it again

+// i think in an initial page, we ask the user what they want to do, liek email people, message peoplem, etc. and then configure from there? or when the user does @imessage for the first time, we can prompt them then